ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 34. inserted multiple rows and columns into a parent table and its child table using add() and add_all()
 35. created query on two relational tables using query(), filter(), join(), outerjoin(), subquery()
 36. iterated the result set and printed rows and columns joined from two tables
+37. queried relational tables with a many-to-one relationship conditionally using relational operator '__eq__' along with filter() and join()
+38. resolved cartesian warning and side effect using join() statement